david-ciro/mapster/readme.md

 # MAPSTER
-Routines and methods for discrete dynamical system exploration
+Routines and types for discrete dynamical systems exploration